Compliance with Requirements

 Roles of a Notified Body

-All active implantable medical devices and certain types of IVDs as well as medical devices belonging to Class II a or b or higher require the involvement of a notified body, the official term for accredited test laboratory based in the EU.
+All active implantable medical devices and certain types of IVDs as well as medical devices belonging to Class IIa or IIb or higher require the involvement of a notified body, the official term for accredited test laboratory based in the EU.
 Only notified bodies in the European Union can make the final assessment of conformity certification in accordance with EU directive(s).
-A U.S. based subcontractor of an EU notified body, such as UL or Intertek Testing Services, can also handle the tests for certification, but the certificate of conformity will still have to be supplied by the EU based notified body.
+A U.S. based subcontractor of an EU notified body, such as UL or Intertek Testing Services, can also handle the tests for certification, but the certificate of conformity will still have to be supplied by the EU-based notified body.